 - Be gentle: It’s far too easy to put pressure on ourselves in difficult times.
 Just don’t.
 It’s OK to have an off day.
 You don’t have to pull yourself up by the bootstraps, suck it up or keep a stiff upper lip.
 I’m a master of smiling my way through BS but something I’m just loving about getting older is learning that I don’t actually have to do that — you don’t either.
 Honesty builds more trusting relationships.
 Be gentle with yourself.

 - Tell someone: Think you’ll be judged for having one of those days?
 For exhibiting signs of weakness or not wanting to bother people with your issues?
 Think about it this way… When you disclose your not so great day to someone you secretly give them permission to do the same on one of their not so excellent days.
 It’s that simple.

-- Notice something beautiful: Even the most built environment contains an immense and intense amount of beauty.
+- Notice something beautiful: Even the most built up environment contains immense and intense beauty.
 It’s all there, waiting for you to notice.
 The curl of an eyelash, a feather floating in the breeze, a smile, a laugh, a kind comment.
-Stop, notice it, soak it up – be as cynical as you like about this one but I dare you to do it and do it regularly, noticing will change your life.
+Stop, notice it, soak it up — be as cynical as you like about this one but I dare you to do it and do it regularly, noticing will change your life.

-- Think about tomorrow: Even the most troubled day is followed by another 1440 minutes, even though it may seem right now those minutes will be equally as grueling maybe they won’t.
+- Think about tomorrow: Even the most troubled day is followed by another 1440 minutes, even though it may seem right now those minutes will be equally as gruelling maybe they won’t.
 It’s worth a look don’t you think?